Exact distinguishability between real-valued and complex-valued Haar random quantum states: Introduction

 \end{theorem1} Using this spectral decomposition, we are able to provide an exact analytical formula for the distinguishing advantage between real-valued Haar random states and complex-valued Haar random states.
 This completes a recently derived upper bound~\cite{Sch24}. \begin{corollary1}[Informal] Let $\rrhodt$ and $\crho$ be the density matrices associated with sampling $t$-copies of a real and complex Haar random state respectively.
 Then the maximal probability with which one can distinguish these states, assuming they are both chosen with probability \(\frac12\), is given by $\frac12 + \frac14 \left\| \rrhodt - \crho\right\|_1$ and

 where $\alpha_k$ and $\lambda_k$ are given in the previous theorem. \end{corollary1}

 In \Cref{section:applications} we describe several applications of this result.
 Firstly, by a data processing inequality for the trace-norm, we obtain a lower bound on the distinguishability between sampling $t$-copies of any real-valued ensemble of states and $t$-copies of a complex-valued Haar random state.
 This lower bound places a fundamental limitation on the performance of real-valued state $t$-designs.
 In turn, we also derive limitations on the performance of real-valued ARS, providing a bound on how $t$ scales in terms of $d$, limiting their performance.
 This is captured in the following proposition. \begin{proposition1} There exists a projective measurement that can distinguish any ensemble of real-valued states from the complex-valued Haar random ensemble with probability \(p\) if given \(t\sim\sqrt{2\ln\left(\frac{1}{2(1-p)}\right)d}\) copies. \end{proposition1} Finally, we can, using the result on the trace distance, generalize~\citeauthor{HBK24}'s result on the number of copies required for testing for imaginarity~\cite{HBK24}.
-We refine their lower-bound from \(\Omega\!\left(\sqrt{2^n}\right)\) to \(\sqrt{\ln\left(\frac32\right)2^n}+\smallo{\sqrt{2^n}}\) by exactly computing the trace distance between the binary phase density matrix and the Haar random one, thus improving upon the works of~\cite{BS19,AGQY22}.
+In particular, we refine their lower-bound from \(\Omega\!\left(\sqrt{2^n}\right)\) to \(\sqrt{\ln\left(\frac32\right)2^n}+\smallo{\sqrt{2^n}}\).
+To achieve this, we perform an exact security analysis of the binary phases ARS.
+This exact analysis goes beyond the original asymptotic analyses of~\cite{BS19,AGQY22} and may be of independent interest.
 We then show that this bound can be improved to \(\sqrt{2\ln\left(\frac32\right)d}+\smallo{\sqrt{d}}\) for an arbitrary dimension \(d\).
 This not only generalizes their result to arbitrary dimensions, but improve the lower-bound by a factor \(\sqrt{2}\).
 Along the way, we also derive the distribution of imaginarity for Haar random states, showing they follow a power law.
 This is informally stated in the following Proposition. \begin{proposition2}[Informal] Any algorithm testing whether a quantum state has any amount of imaginarity requires at least \(\sqrt{2\ln\left(\frac32\right)d}+\smallo{\sqrt{d}}\) copies of that quantum state to succeed with probability at least \(\frac23\). \end{proposition2}